tomchkk/transliterable-bundle/README.md

 }
 ```

-For the same reasons indicated in the documentation for Doctrine Embeddables, `Transliterable` [fields should be initialized](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/tutorials/embeddables.html#initializing-embeddables) as such, to guarantee returning an embedded `Transliterable` instance - e.g.:
+For the same reasons indicated in the documentation for Doctrine Embeddables, `Transliterable` [fields should be initialized](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/tutorials/embeddables.html#initializing-embeddables) to guarantee returning an embedded `Transliterable` instance - e.g.:

 ```php
 // src/Entity/Person.php